mtlynch/mlab-wikis/MigratingToFastTables.md

 If your queries were using the table names as a means of limiting a query to a particular time range, it will be necessary to add `WHERE` clauses to continue enforcing this time range.

-For NDT, NPAD, and SideStream, add a query of the following form:
+For NDT, NPAD, and SideStream, add a query of the following form (where the numeric values are UNIX timestamps in seconds):

 ```
 WHERE